prichelle/pipeline-ace/README.md

   ```
 - Copy your integration server project (directory with the content of your toolkit project) into the git source directory (or use the provided one "PingService")
 - Change the DockerFile according to your project directory that you have copied.
 Replace PingService by the name of your project directory
+- Adapt the **imgcfg** file to reflect the image name and tag that you would like to use.
 - Push your update to git
 - Pipeline is triggered
 - When the ace server has been started, it should be registered in the dashboard.
 - Navigate to the REST API and performs a http get

+## new version deployment
+- Change the ESQL file *ping_Get_data.esql* located under ./source/pingService.
+You can for example set a new version for **OutputRoot.JSON.Data.Ping.sourceVersion**
+- Set a new image version in the imgcfg if you would like to have another image deployed in the registry (otherwise it will be overwritten)
+- push your changes to git